FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/07Examples.md

 # Examples

-The example messages are preceded by Simple Open Framing Header.
+The example messages are preceded by Simple Open Framing Header (SOFH).
 Note that SOFH encoding is always big-endian, regardless of the byte order of the SBE message body.
 See that FIX standard for details.